 List of factors for Magistrate to consider

-Section 15 of the new Act contains another major reform to the mental health order process is that provides a list of factors that a magistrate may consider when deciding whether to grant a diversion.
-These include the nature of the person’s impairment, the seriousness and circumstances of the offence/s, the suitability of sentencing options for the person if they were found guilty, and any changes that have occured in the defendant’s situation since the alleged offending.
+Another major reform to the mental health order process, contained within section 15 of the new Act, is that it provides a list of factors that a magistrate may consider when deciding whether to grant a diversion.
+These include the nature of the person’s mental health impairment, the seriousness and circumstances of the offence/s, the suitability of sentencing options for the person if they are found guilty, and any changes that have occurred in the defendant’s situation since the alleged offending.

-Other factors the court will consider are whether a defendant has been the subject of a previous mental health order, whether a treatment plan has been prepared and what is recommends, and whether the defendant represents a danger to themselves, a victim or anyone else.
+Other factors the court will consider are the defendant’s criminal history, whether a defendant has been the subject of a previous mental health order, whether a treatment plan has been prepared and the content of that plan, and whether the defendant represents a danger to themselves, a victim or anyone else.

 Extension of monitoring period to 12 months

-The third change to mental health order procedures brought by the new legislations that magistrates may now call discharged defendants back into court to face their original charges if they have failed to follow their treatment or support program for up to 12 months from the date the order was made.
-Under the current section scheme, a magistrate can only call the subject of an order back into court in relation to the matter for a period of up to six months after the order is made.
+The third change to mental health order procedures brought by the new legislation is that magistrates may now call discharged defendants back into court to face their original charges if they have failed to follow their treatment or support program for up to 12 months from the date the order was made.
+Under the previous section 32 scheme, a magistrate could only call the subject of an order back into court in relation to the matter for a period of up to six months after the order was made.